 The patterns we spot are a function of how much data we have, so it would make sense to expand our search to more than the first page of listings.
 There are also other data sources, for example other vacation rental sites, search engine results and social media posts which might surface more insights we can use for optimizing our brand.
 We can use web scraping and APIs to access both pubic and private data at scale, increasing the surface area that we cover, and maximizing our chances of finding unique insights.

 Typically meme mapping works best when there are a lot of examples to work from, like with our Airbnb listings.
 If you don’t have enough examples of competitive products your meme labels will be too sparse and you won’t spot many trends.
 If your product category only has a handful of competitors, it can be helpful to look at trends in an adjacent category, or transfer styles from an entirely different industry that your target audience values.

 It can also be fruitful to look for memes that work well in specific combinations, or memeplexes, even if they don’t perform in isolation.
-Ramping up the number of tags using machine learning algorithms and APIs like GPT-3 or Google Vision can help in this endeavor.
-If you have performance data you can also use statistical techniques like linear regression analysis to estimate the relative impact of each meme on performance.
+Scaling up the number of tags through automation with machine learning algorithms and APIs like GPT-3 or Google Vision can help in this endeavour.
+If you have relative performance data you can also use statistical techniques like linear regression analysis to estimate the relative impact of each meme on performance.

-If you can’t get performance data to join with your meme tags don’t despair – the frequency with which a meme appears is often good enough, presuming your competitors make smart decisions about what memes to use.
+If you can’t get performance data to join with your meme tags don’t despair – the frequency with which a meme appears is often a good enough proxy, presuming your competitors know what they’re doing.
 In any event this activity should be used for hypothesis building: all insights should be validated through creative testing.
 Ultimately your meme map is only a guide: it can tell you the lay of the land, but you have to chart your own course.